Film production health & safety / Workers Comp

-Production Companies should form a joint health and safety committee that is responsible for identifying potential hazards or unsafe work practices and providing suggestions to improve conditions.
+Production companies should form a joint health and safety committee that is responsible for identifying potential hazards and/or unsafe work practices and providing suggestions to improve conditions.
 The committee delegates should ensure that regular workplace inspections are carried out, and confirm that incidents are investigated.
 Above all, it’s important to consider and respond to heath and safety recommendations from the cast & crew.

 Production Manager – Ensure that sets and locations are inspected for potential hazards and that potential hazards are eliminated or controlled.